The scopes assigned to your application allow access to different API resources and functionality.

 No matter which flow you use to generate an OAuth access tokens, you must always supply a valid list of scopes with your request to generate the token.

-Collate the list of all the scopes needed by separating each scope with a space, then URL-encode the list.
-Then supply the enter string as the value for the scope parameter in your request to the token server.
+Collate the list of all the scopes needed by separating each scope with a space.
+Then URL-encode the list and supply the encoded value in the scope parameter in your request to the token server.

 Example scope string